 - Will the project be delivered within budget?

 - Will the project quality meet or exceed standards and expectations?

 - Does the project meet all the requirements and scope?

 An effective cost management solution can help alleviate issues related to manual processes, including cost overruns.
 Digitizing data collection improves the completeness and accuracy of reports.
-These 3 components of efficiently managing project data, having a centralized source of truth, and project transparency, play an essential role in delivering your projects on-time and on budget.
+These three components of efficiently managing project data, having a centralized source of truth, and project transparency, play an essential role in delivering your projects on-time and on budget.
 Curious to know what business impact a project controls solution would have on your organization?
-See what project controls professionals have to say about using ARES PRISM.
+See what project controls professionals have to say about using Contruent.
 Download this white paper on Driving ROI to learn more.